NFL Rumors: Antonio Brown To Reunite With Tom Brady, Join Tampa Bay Buccaneers

 Antonio Brown is reportedly coming back to the NFL, and headed to a reunion with Tom Brady.

 ESPN reported on Friday that the former All-Pro wide receiver reached an agreement with the Tampa Bay Buccaneers on a one-year contract.
-Though the deal had not yet been officially announced and the details were still being worked out and language finalized, Adam Schefter reported that Brown could be on track to play in the team’s Nov.
-8 contest against the New Orleans Saints.
+Though the deal had not yet been officially announced, and the details were still being worked out and language finalized, Adam Schefter reported that Brown could be on track to play in the team’s November 8 game against the New Orleans Saints.

 Brown has been out of football since a controversial exit from the New England Patriots last season, where he left amid allegations of misconduct.
 Brown had already engineered a messy exit from the Oakland Raiders just weeks before, taking to social media to publicly ask for his release from the team that had traded for him in the months prior.

-The league handed him an 8-game suspension, which had just finished and left Brown a free agent.
+The league handed him an eight-game suspension, which had just finished and left Brown a free agent.
 ESPN reported that the Seattle Seahawks had also been in the running to sign him before the Buccaneers were able to finish a deal.

 Tom Brady has been “pushing” for the Bucs to sign Antonio Brown, per @RapSheet pic.twitter.com/e483sLgXTu